Skip to content

 A highlight in June in Rwanda is the annual Kwita Izina Ceremony.
 This is when all the baby gorillas born over the previous twelve months are named.
 Another lookout is the Rwanda Film Festival, showcasing local filmmakers and a selection of international favorites.

-In addition, food is plenty during the wet season and the gorillas don’t have to wander too far to find it.
+In addition, food is plentiful during the wet season, and the gorillas don’t have to wander too far to find it.
 They favor tender bamboo shoots, stinging nettles, wild fruits, wild celery, and other vegetation.
-However, the hiking trails are usually very slippery and it becomes challenging to traverse due to wetness.
+However, the hiking trails are usually very slippery, and it becomes challenging to traverse due to the wetness.

 Best Time to Visit Volcanoes National Park